rtyler/brokenco.de/_posts/2023-02-21-ditching-the-cloud-is-complicated.md

 Anyways, I don't love AWS.
 It's a monoculture and it makes an ugly anti-competitive business viable.

-It's still the right choice in my opinion the vast majority of businesses.
+It's still the right choice in my opinion for the vast majority of businesses.